nicksarris/Google_ML/README.md

 # Google_ML

-** This repository specifically contains some of my past work on Machine Learning competitions.
+**This repository specifically contains some of my past work on Machine Learning competitions.
 Each folder corresponds to a different project.
-Each script in the folder should run properly without errors, although because I primarily used cloud servers to train/run each individual model, some of the pathing and directories may be incorrect.
+Each script in a folder should run properly without errors, although because I primarily used cloud servers to train/run each individual model, some of the pathing and directories may be incorrect.